Moha Intel

 Validation

 Previously impossible tasks became intuitive.
-Users saved, built on previous work, and cited sources with confidence.
+Users trusted the system.
+They saved freely, built on previous research, and cited sources confidently.

 Validation results